LLNL/raja-suite-tutorial/lessons/08/README.md

 As its name suggests, `QuickPool` has been shown to be performant for many use cases.

 Umpire also provides other types of pooling strategies such as `DynamicPoolList` and `FixedPool`.
-You can visit the documentation to learn more.
+You can visit the documentation to learn more: https://umpire.readthedocs.io/en/develop/index.html

 To create a new memory pool allocator using the `QuickPool` strategy, we can use the `ResourceManager`:
 ```
   umpire::Allocator pool = rm.makeAllocator<umpire::strategy::QuickPool>("pool_name", my_allocator);
 ```

 This newly created `pool` is an `umpire::Allocator` using the `QuickPool` strategy.
-As you can see above, we pass in the name we would like the pool to have and the allocator we previously created before with the `ResourceManager`.
+As you can see above, we can use the `ResourceManager::makeAllocator` function to create the pool allocator.
+We just need to pass in (1) the name we would like the pool to have and (2) the allocator we previously created before with the `ResourceManager` (see line 17).

+There are other arguments that could be passed to the pool constructor if needed.
+See the documentation page for more: https://umpire.readthedocs.io/en/develop/doxygen/html/index.html

 When you have created your QuickPool allocator, compile and run the code:
 ```